sayeemabdullah/React-Cribsheet/README.md

 ####   Handling Events & Binding Event Handlers

-Let's say we have a button and in click it will console.log a message like below:
+Let's say we have a button and in click, it will console.log a message like below:

 ``` js